volker-carstein/TLSCertHound/README.md

 - Resumable runs (state persisted per domain) with `--show-result` to generate outputs from saved state/cache without querying.
 - Cache reuse and offline OpenGraph generation with `--offline` and `--input-data`.
 - Multi-domain runs from a file with a single combined output with `--domain-file`.
-- OpenGraph export with Search, TLSCertificate, CA, and domain nodes with `--opengraph-output`.
+- OpenGraph export with Search, TLSCertificate, CA, and domain nodes with `--opengraph-output` (produced by default).
 - Blacklist support (simple patterns with `^`, `$`, and `*`) with `--blacklist-file`.

 ## Installation